-The z/OS LDAP server supports several back-end data stores, two of which (LDBM, SDBM) can be used in the evaluated configuration.
+The z/OS LDAP server supports several back-end data stores as well as plug-ins.
+Two of the data stores ( (LDBM, SDBM) and one plug-in (ICTX) can be used in the evaluated configuration.
 The SDBM back-end allows RACF administration by remote administrators for systems configured in CAPP mode.
-The LDBM back-end allows storage of customer data in either CAPP or LSPP mode, and this back-end supports a standard LDAP access control mechanism to control which authenticated users can access which data.
+The ICTX plug-in allows remote servers to issue authorization check or auditing requests to RACF in either CAPP or Labeled Security Mode.
+The LDBM back-end allows storage of customer data in either CAPP or Labeled Security Mode, and this back-end supports a standard LDAP access control mechanism to control which authenticated users can access which data.
 It also supports the possibility of "public" data, accessed by unauthenticated users, when the administrator has configured this kind of data and access.

-2.2.3 Mandatory access control and support for security labels
+1.3.2.3 Mandatory access control and support for security labels

-In addition to DAC, z/OS provides mandatory access control (MAC) functions that are required for LSPP mode, which impose additional access restrictions on information flow on security classification.
+In addition to DAC, z/OS provides mandatory access control (MAC) functions that are required for Labeled Security Mode, which impose additional access restrictions on information flow on security classification.
 Users and resources can have a security label specified in their profile.
 Security labels contain a hierarchical classification (security level), which specify the sensitivity (for example: public, internal use, or secret), and zero or more non-hierarchical security categories (for example: PROJECTA or PROJECTB).